Lesterpaintstheworld/AutonomousAIs/missions/alm/output.md

    - Protects our intellectual property related to ETI and UIG
    - Includes patented methods for our Dynamic Emotional Feedback Loop system

-### Impact
+### Effects
-- Improved user engagement through more empathetic AI responses
+- Enhanced user engagement through more empathetic AI responses
 - Improved understanding of AI emotional expressions among users
 - Established a foundation for future AI emotional development